StableQAT: Stable Quantization-Aware Training at Ultra-Low Bitwidths: Introduction

-We introduce \textbf{\algacro{}}, a simple but flexible and effective framework to address the optimization bottlenecks of QAT that can be seamlessly integrated into existing training pipelines. \algacro{} introduces a \emph{rotated Fourier surrogate} that models the rounding operator through its spectral structure, yielding a smooth and bounded optimization direction.
-As a result, \algacro{} provides a theoretically grounded and computationally efficient plug-and-play solution to stabilize and boost QAT performance.
+\paragraph{Contributions.} We introduce \textbf{\algacro{}}, a simple but flexible and effective framework to address the optimization bottlenecks of QAT that can be seamlessly integrated into existing training pipelines. \algacro{} introduces a novel surrogate for the quantization backpropagation: the \textbf{rotated damped Fourier surrogate}(RDFS) models the rounding operator through its spectral structure, yielding a smooth and bounded optimization direction.
+As a result, \algacro{} provides a theoretically grounded and efficient plug-and-play solution to stabilize and boost QAT performance.
 Our main contributions are summarized as follows.

-\begin{itemize}[leftmargin=6pt] \item \textbf{Rotated Damped Fourier Surrogate (RDFS).} We propose a novel surrogate for the quantization operator by modeling quantization via a Fourier analysis, applying a geometric rotation, and damping the amplitude, yielding a computationally efficient, smooth, bounded, and stable optimization behavior for QAT.
+\begin{itemize}[leftmargin=6pt] \item \textbf{Rotated Damped Fourier Surrogate (RDFS).} We propose a novel surrogate for the quantization operator by modeling quantization through Fourier analysis, applying a geometric rotation, and damping the amplitude, yielding a computationally efficient, smooth, bounded, and stable optimization behavior for QAT with negligible implementation complexity.

-\item \textbf{Theoretical Analysis.} We provide comprehensive theoretical insights into the properties of our proposed rotated fourier surrogate, including its approximation error and variance, revealing its advantages compared to STE and prior soft rounding alternatives.
+\item \textbf{Theoretical Analysis.} We provide comprehensive theoretical insights into the properties of our proposed surrogate, including its approximation error and variance, revealing its optimality and clear advantages over STE and prior soft rounding alternatives in terms of stability, conditioning and computational efficiency.